vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 As for the “cause” \( *kāraṇa* \) 37 that fi lls her with joy, it is an alcoholic beverage, as is appropriate in a Tantric ritual.
 This, says the Dī , when drunk by the Goddess, becomes nectar and fi lls her body with joy, her body being henceforth pure, supreme, luminous bliss.

-The off erings of “food, etc.,” are the usual ritual off erings of perfume, food, lights, incense, and fl owers, each corresponding to one of the fi ve constitutive gross elements of the cosmos and of the body: earth, water, fi re, air, and space, elements of which the Goddess is also constituted insofar as she is identical with the cosmos.
+The off erings of “food, etc.,” are the usual ritual off erings of perfume, food, lights, incense, and flowers, each corresponding to one of the fi ve constitutive gross elements of the cosmos and of the body: earth, water, fi re, air, and space, elements of which the Goddess is also constituted insofar as she is identical with the cosmos.

 The Dī expatiates at length on the metaphysical symbolic interpretation of these off erings; as interesting as they are, these developments are too long and complex to be reported here.